-The railway infrastructure managers and capacity allocation body were responsible for the establishment of the Management Board (MB) which was set up and run RFC Amber according to the requirements of the RFC Regulation.
+The railway infrastructure managers and capacity allocation body were responsible for the establishment of the Management Board (MB) which was set up and operates RFC Amber according to the requirements of the RFC Regulation.
 RFC Amber is committed to:

-- develop the rail freight corridor in harmony with freight market needs and customer expectations, - to offer reliable, high-quality, competitive transport capacity in order to increase the competitiveness of customers and to promote modal shift to rail (as it is also noted in the relevant part of the Sustainable and Smart mobility Strategy) - to operate the corridor cost-efficiently i.a. through harmonization of technical and procedural conditions, - to take into account the views and opinions of business partners and to attain theirsatisfaction, - to be a valuable part of the European railway network for competitive freight by becoming an essential connection between the Northern Adriatic Sea and economic centres and terminals in Slovenia, Hungary, Slovakia and Poland and providing efficient links to the Euro-Asian transportaxes at the EU eastern border; - to contribute to a growing market share for the environmentally most friendly landtransport mode as the backbone of a sustainable European transport system; - to set up and develop a platform for efficient cooperation within the rail sector aiming to achieve the above goals.
+- to set up and develop a platform for efficient cooperation within the rail sector - develop the rail freight corridor in harmony with freight market needs and customer expectations, - to offer reliable, high-quality, competitive transport capacity in order to increase the competitivenessof customers and to promote modal shift to rail (in line with the Sustainable and Smart Mobility Strategy (SSMS)1) - to operate the corridor cost-efficiently i.a. through harmonization of procedural conditions, - to take into account the views and opinions of business partners, in particular the Railway and Terminal Advisory Groups, and to attain their satisfaction, - to be a well-functioning part of the European railway network for competitive freight by becoming an efficient connection between the Northern Adriatic Sea and economic centres and terminals in Slovenia, Hungary, Slovakia and Poland and providing efficient links to the Euro-Asian transpor taxes at the EUeastern border; - to contribute to a growing market share for the environmentally most friendly land transport mode asthe backbone of a sustainable European transport system;